FLHDE/freelancer-hd-edition/README.md

 * Removed unknown graphics card warning

 ## Recommendations
 For the best possible experience, it is recommended to force enable anti-aliasing and anisotropic filtering for Freelancer through your GPU settings.
 To learn how to do this, please visit the link from your GPU manufacturer:
 * NVIDIA: https://www.nvidia.com/content/Control-Panel-Help/vLatest/en-us/mergedProjects/nv3d/Manage_3D_Settings_(reference).htm
 * AMD: https://www.amd.com/en/support/kb/faq/dh-012
 * Intel: https://www.intel.com/content/www/us/en/support/articles/000057285/graphics.html

+If you have selected the Windows 10 compatibility patch when installing this mod, you can learn how to enable native anti-aliasing and anisotropic filtering here: [How to enable native MSAA and Anisotropic Filtering with the Windows 10 compatibility patch](https://github.com/BC46/freelancer-hd-edition/wiki/How-to-enable-native-MSAA-and-Anisotropic-Filtering-with-the-Windows-10-compatibility-patch)

+Due to the large file size of many textures used in this mod, some users may experience significantly longer load times during gameplay.
+Therefore, it is strongly recommended to install Freelancer: HD Edition on an (M.2) SSD.

 ## Installation instructions
 **N.B.
 Do NOT extract the files to your Freelancer folder manually!**